 How do you feel about the integration of the culture so far?
 Are there things that you have embraced or are hoping to embrace?

 “The integration into Spanish culture has not been difficult for me.
 Adapting to other people’s schedules was the hardest part for me.
 Spanish time is exactly what it means in the States, “Spanish time.”
 In Spain, things are more laid back, in general.
 People typically arrive within a 15-30 minute window of the expected time of arrival.
 Also, normally I am a type A personality, especially with my calendar and planning.
 However, the old motto “adapt or die” has served me well.
-There is NO consistency.
+There is not much consistency.
 Therefore, you must go with the flow and adapt to not having control of things that are affecting your life such as appointments, etc. It will happen when it happens and just go with the flow.
 I have embraced this new concept of go with the flow and quite frankly, it has helped me live in the moment.

 The people I meet and the experiences I encounter contribute to my writing of learning abroad.
 I feel very fortunate to be on this journey and look forward to sharing the experiences of my friends and colleagues in the upcoming weeks.
 On a personal note, I would like to take a minute to thank the interviewees who have taken the time to meet with me.
 Also, a special thanks to my editors and photographers.
 I have learned so much from speaking with each of you.
 Stay tuned for our second connection.”